 For glazing in exterior building elements such as storefronts, doors, windows, curtain walls, clerestories, and skylights provide no less than 1/4 in.
 (6 mm) nominal polycarbonate or laminated glass.
 The 1/4 in.
 (6 mm) laminated glass consists of two nominal 1/8 in.
 (3 mm) glass panes bonded together with a minimum of a 0.030 in.
-(0.75 mm) interlayer of a material \\1\1\) that has typically been used in blast resistant window applications.
+(0.75 mm) interlayer of a material designed for blast resistance.
 For insulated glass units (IGU), use the polycarbonate or laminated glass for the innermost pane as a minimum.
+For laminated glass, provide a glazing frame bite in accordance with ASTM F 2248.
+For polycarbonate, provide a glazing frame bite of no less than 1.5 times the polycarbonate thickness.